-Berkley Renewables Inc. ("Berkley" or the "Company") is a junior oil and gas exploration, production and development company based in Vancouver, BC.
+Berkley Renewables Inc. ("Berkley" or the "Company") is a junior oil and gas exploration, production, development and management company based in Vancouver, BC.
 Additional information relating to the Company, including its audited annual financial statements, is available on the SEDAR website at www.sedar.com.
 Berkley is a reporting issuer in the provinces of British Columbia, Alberta and Ontario.
 Berkley's common shares are listed for trading on the Canadian Securities Exchange ("CSE") under the symbol "BKS", on the US OTC under the symbol "BRKDF" and on the Frankfurt Stock Exchange under the symbol "W80" and "WKN 871666".

-The following Management's Discussion and Analysis ("MD&A") is dated April 29, 2016.
-The audited consolidated financial statements with respect to the year ended December 31, 2015 (the "Reporting Period") as compared to the year ended December 31, 2014 (the "Comparable Prior Period") and this MD&A have been prepared by management and approved by the Company's Audit Committee and Board of Directors.
+The following Management's Discussion and Analysis ("MD&A") is dated May 1, 2017.
+The audited consolidated financial statements with respect to the year ended December 31, 2016 (the "Reporting Period") as compared to the year ended December 31, 2015 (the "Comparable Prior Period") and this MD&A have been prepared by management and approved by the Company's Audit Committee and Board of Directors.
 This MD&A should be read in conjunction with the audited condensed consolidated financial statements of the Company and related notes for the Reporting Period.
 All financial information is expressed in Canadian dollars, unless otherwise stated.

 The Company is classified as a "Venture Issuer" for the purposes of National Instrument 51-102.
-The Company's financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") in Canada.
-Unless otherwise cited, references to dollar amounts are in Canadian dollars.
+The Company's consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") in Canada.